 |Rock, Dirt or Sand

 ex. chain link and picket fences must be rolled and no higher than five feet

 |Tree Cuttings (must be no more than five feet in length)||Oil-based Paint|

 to include steel, concrete, glass, brick, asphalt, roofing material, lumber, drywall and tile (limited to less than one cubic yard, a pile slightly larger than a washing machine).

 ex.
-TVs and computers (residents are strongly encouraged to take all electronic equipment to one of the two Home Chemical Collection Centers or one of the selected Trash & Recycling Centers (TRC) that accept electronic equipment.
+Computers (residents are strongly encouraged to take all electronic equipment to one of the two Home Chemical Collection Centers or one of the selected Trash & Recycling Centers (TRC) that accept electronic equipment.

 |Disabled Power Tools